PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 records.
 Preserve both outer and inner guards, then update binary-recovery, terminal, architecture, and bounded-store contracts, validate, document, commit, and push.
 Never create, update, or reopen a pull request.

+## Late binary reconciliation implementation

+The two guarded reconciliation results now use stable `shape_reconciliation.primary.late_binary_repair` and `shape_reconciliation.primary.late_binary_layout_recovery` records.
+The repair record retains its mutation-or-pruning guard.
+The recovery record retains both the outer late-layout enablement guard and the inner positive-summary guard.
+Only the unconsumed result destinations changed; neither boundary had a zero default.
+The bounded store now covers 49 phase IDs.

+Validation completed sequentially under core-only `uv`:

+- focused late-binary, terminal, and store contracts:
+  `72 passed in 2.40s`;
+- broader affected contracts: `187 passed in 4.82s`;
+- lowerer architecture contracts: `258 passed in 18.40s`;
+- targeted Ruff, bytecode compilation, and whitespace checks: passed.

+No real-model conversion was required.
+After committing and pushing, only the shared-late and post-split fallback static-shape observations remain unconsumed.
+Characterize these separately before changing either destination;
+their guards and execution semantics differ.
+Never create, update, or reopen a pull request.